 Examples of primary sources:

 Secondary sources are one step removed from primary sources.
 They provide interpretations and evaluations of primary sources.
-They are not evidence, but rather commentary on and discussion of evidence.
+They are not evidence, but rather commentary on, and discussion of evidence.
 A newspaper article is a primary source if it reports events, but it is a secondary source if it is an opinion piece which analyses and comments on those events.
 Secondary sources can simplify the process of finding and evaluating the primary literature e.g. a chemistry textbook.

 Examples of secondary sources:

 It is not always easy to distinguish between primary and secondary sources.
 Many sources can be considered either primary or secondary depending on the context in which they are examined.
 If you are studying how news is reported on the internet, then the Age website may be a primary source.
 However, if you are studying an election campaign and you are using an article from the news site examining the campaign, then the website would be a secondary source as the website is one step removed from your topic.